rintr-suzuki/WIN2PhaseNet/README.md

 * Channel table
     * format:
         * txt format
-            * For the detailed information, see https://wwweic.eri.u-tokyo.ac.jp/WIN/man.ja/win.html (only Japanese)
+            * For the detailed information, see https://wwweic.eri.u-tokyo.ac.jp/WIN/man.ja/win.html (only in Japanese)

     * Put the files at `./etc/stn.tbl`
         * You can change this path by `--chtbl` option